Battle of Alcatraz: Takeover

 On May 2, 1946, while most convicts and corrections officers were in outside workshops, Coy was in the main cellhouse sweeping the floor around C Block when kitchen orderly Marvin Hubbard called on officer William Miller to let him in, as he had just finished cleaning the kitchen.
 As Miller was frisking Hubbard for any stolen articles, Coy attacked him from behind and they overpowered him.
 They released Joseph Cretzer and Clarence Carnes from their cells.

 The cellhouse had an elevated gun gallery that was regularly patrolled by an armed officer.
 The officer, Burt Burch, had a routine and the convicts had attacked Miller while Burch was away.
 Coy, as a cellhouse orderly, had over the years spotted a flaw in the bars protecting the gun gallery.
 The space between could be widened by using a bar-spreading device, consisting of a nut and bolt with client metal sleeve that moved when the nut was turned by a small wrench.
 Coy spread the bars and squeezed through the widened gap (Coy starved himself in order to fit through the space between the widened bars, which was still relatively narrow) into the temporarily vacant gallery, where he overpowered and bound Burch on his return.
-Coy kept the Springfield rifle in the gallery and lowered an M1911 pistol, keys, a number of clubs and gas grenades to his accomplices.
+Coy kept the Springfield rifle in the gallery and lowered an M1911 pistol, keys, and a number of clubs and gas grenades to his accomplices.

 Continuing along the gun gallery, Coy entered D Block, which was separated from the main cellhouse by a concrete wall and was used for prisoners kept in isolation.
 There, he used the rifle to force officer Cecil Corwin to open the door to the main cellhouse and let the others in.
 They released about a dozen convicts, including Sam Shockley and Miran Thompson.
 Shockley and Thompson joined Coy, Carnes, Hubbard, and Cretzer in the main cellhouse.
 The other prisoners returned to their cells.
 The gang put guards Miller and Corwin in a cell in C Block.

 The escapees needed to secure the key to the yard door of the prison, from which they planned to make their way to the island's dock to seize the prison's launch.
 The boat docked daily between 14:10 and 14:30.
 The plan was to use the hostage officers as cover as the prisoners made their way to the dock, then San Francisco and freedom.